![]() photo courtesy of

 |

 Many Books come to mind.
 They are grouped into different classes, but understand there is usually some overlap in each class.
-Beginners should start with the Introduction / How-To class below to get an idea of what they are up against.
-Introduction / How-To - These books
+Beginners should start with the Introduction /

 have a basic blend of photos of medium to small example pond styles and